kalpesh22-21/Image_Captioning/README.md

 # Abstract:
-We are interested in how neural networks can automatically describe the content of images using natural language.
-In order to gain a deeper insight into this computer vision problem statement, we have decided to implement the current state-of-the-art image caption generator.
-Our neural network based image caption generator is implemented in Python powered by the Tensorflow library.
-We have identified four major modules in our experiment:
+We were interested in how neural networks can automatically describe the content of images using natural language.
+To gain a deeper insight into this computer vision problem statement, we implemented the current state-of-the-art image caption generator.
+Our neural network-based image caption generator is implemented in four major modules:

-1. Data pre-processing;
-2. Convolutional Neural Network (CNN)
+1. Recurrent Neural Network (RNN)
-3. Transformer with single self-attention and cross attention
+2. Transformer (with single self-attention and cross attention)
-4. Transformer with two self-attention and cross attention with residual connection
+3. Transformer (with two self-attention and cross attention with residual connection)

  # 1. RNN Model